microsoft/M3P/README.md

 images and provides 5 captions per image in English, but fewer in Chinese and Japanese.
 STAIR Captions[33] extended MSCOCO with 820K Japanese captions for COCO images.
 [31] extended MSCOCO with Chinese captions for 20K images.

+Head to reference to download the fine-tuning datasets.
 Reference:
 [28] Desmond Elliott, Stella Frank, Khalil Sima’an, and Lucia Specia.
 Multi30k: Multilingual english-german image descriptions. arXiv preprint arXiv:1605.00459, 2016.